 When it comes to insurance, it’s a tug of war.
 You need to insure yourself against financial calamity.
-The insurance industry, on the other hand, wants you to insure against even the slightest inconvenience, because that’s how they make the most money.
+The insurance industry, on the other hand, wants you to insure against even the slightest inconvenience, because that’s how insurers make the most money.

 But if you buy enough insurance to protect against inconvenience rather than calamity, you’ll create a calamity trying to pay for all your insurance.

 This step-by-step guide is about paying as little as possible for car insurance, while still maintaining enough coverage.
 Many of the things you’ll learn here will also apply to other insurance policies you’ll encounter, from home and health to life.

 I promise not to bore you to death as we go through it.
 Let’s get started!